rmitchellscott/Send2Remarkable/README.md

-# SendToRemarkable
+# Send2Remarkable
-SendToRemarkable scans an email inbox for unread emails containing PDFs and ePubs and sends them to ReMarkable Cloud or [rmfakecloud](https://github.com/ddvk/rmfakecloud).
+Send2Remarkable scans an email inbox for unread emails containing PDFs and ePubs and sends them to ReMarkable Cloud or [rmfakecloud](https://github.com/ddvk/rmfakecloud).
 Can be paired nicely with [Calibre-Web](https://github.com/janeczku/calibre-web) for sending eBooks from your Calibre library directly to your ReMarkable tablet.
-SendToRemarkable uses [rmapi](https://github.com/juruen/rmapi) under the hood to send the files.
+Send2Remarkable uses [rmapi](https://github.com/juruen/rmapi) under the hood to send the files.

 ## Instructions
 1. Configure your email account to allow for basic authentication for IMAP.
 This may require an App Password if you have MFA enabled.
 Tested successfully with Gmail.